Moving to Frankfurt, Germany

 If you are thinking about moving to Frankfurt, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Cost of living is higher.
 Most things are more expensive than back in the US.
-We waited to buy a lot of basics (clothing, toiletries, books, shoes) when we where home visiting," explained one expat living in Frankfurt, Germany.
+We waited to buy a lot of basics (clothing, toiletries, books, shoes) when we where home visiting," remarked one expat who made the move to Frankfurt.

 Should I buy or rent a home in Frankfurt?